-US military wounded in Afghanistan
+7 US troops wounded in Afghanistan attack

 Afghanistan's Ministry of Defense also is investigating, said Abdul Qhahar Aram, head of strategic communication and public affairs for the 209 Shahin Corps.

-Earlier this month, a convoy carrying US and Afghan forces was struck by a roadside bomb and came under small arms fire.
+A massive attack in April on the same Shaheen base by Taliban militants left scores of Afghan soldiers dead.

-The convoy returned fire in self-defense, and there were no US casualties, according to a NATO statement.
+Earlier this week, a convoy carrying US and Afghan forces was struck by a roadside bomb and came under small arms fire.
+The convoy returned fire in self-defense, and there were no US casualties, NATO said in a statement.

-That attack came just days after three US soldiers were killed and another wounded during a joint US-Afghan military operation in the same region.
+Last Saturday, three US soldiers were killed and another was wounded during a joint US-Afghan military operation in Afghanistan's Achin district.
+The Taliban claimed responsibility for that attack.